Woodville Football Club (1868–1877): First Football game – Woodville vs Port Suburban

-Early Intraclub Woodville and Port Suburban (1868)
+Early Interclub Woodville and Port Suburban (1868)

-The manly game of football has come into vogue this season in the Port Adelaide district, Woodville being the chosen place where the different matches take place.
+In May 1868 it was reported – The manly game of football has come into vogue this season in the Port Adelaide district, Woodville being the chosen place where the different matches take place.
 The first of the season was commenced by the Port Suburban (late) Cricket Club playing on 16 May, since which time the fun has been kept up on each Saturday afternoon.
 On 30 May a match took place between the Woodville and Port Suburban Clubs, which resulted in the latter club obtaining three goals.
 On the previous Saturday the Woodvilles obtained two goals and the Suburbans one.
 The game creates great amusement, and the inhabitants of the neighboring villages turn out in large numbers to witness the sport.

+A ladies yearly bag match was advertised for 3 July 1868 at Woodville between 15 members of the Adelaide Football Club and 20 residents of Port Adelaide and suburbs (Port and Suburban Football Club).
+The yearly bag, made up by the ladies in and about Adelaide, the bag containing a variety of useful and ornamental articles, and the match for which it is played was generally considered the most interesting of any during the season and the most keenly contested.
+The following were the advertised players on the Adelaide side : Horn, Malcolm, Aldridge, Gwynne, Kingston, Samson, Considine, Taylor, Sparks, Crooks, Smith, Milne, O'Halloran, Holland, and Price.